11 Top-Rated Things to Do in Edirne, Turkey

-To the south of central Edirne is the Meriç River, straddled by the Meriç Bridge built in the 1840s.
+To the southwest of central Edirne is the Meriç River, straddled by the Meriç Bridge built in the 1840s.
 This is the longest of Edirne's several historic river bridges, with the stonework featuring 12 arches across its 263 meters of length.

 7. Visit the Health Museum inside the Sultan Beyazıt II Mosque Complex